Skip to main content

 During the PGY4 year, residents gain significant experience as primary surgeons in all areas of ophthalmic surgery, including cataract, cornea, glaucoma, retina, oculoplastics, pediatrics and refractive surgery.
 In-depth rotations through the subspecialties augment knowledge and skills obtained during the first two years of residency.

-Residents in the third year assume more responsibility for patient care in clinics and ORs, including pre- and post-operative management, and serve as primary surgeons during ocular trauma cases.
-Two PGY4 residents are selected as chief residents to serve as leaders in academic and administrative roles.
+Residents in PGY4 assume more responsibility for patient care in clinics and ORs, including pre- and post-operative management, and serve as primary surgeons during ocular trauma cases.
+Two or three PGY4 residents are selected as chief residents to serve as leaders in academic, surgical and administrative roles.
 These individuals serve as the liaison between the residents and the department chair and program directors.

 Rotations: Richard L. Roudebush VA Medical Center, Sidney and Lois Eskenazi Hospital, Cornea/Glaucoma, Pediatrics and Retina